Statutory Audit Preparation and Coordination Support in 7 to 15 Working Days - Starting @ ₹9,999 Only

 CARO 2020 (Companies Auditor's Report Order, 2020) requires statutory auditors to report on 21 specific clauses alongside the main audit report.
 These cover fixed assets, inventory, loans, deposits, related party transactions, and fraud.
 CARO exempts OPCs and small companies with paid-up capital up to ₹4 crore and turnover up to ₹40 crore.

-Standards on Auditing (SAs) are professional guidelines issued by ICAI that auditors must follow during statutory audits.
+Standards on Auditing (SAs) are professional guidelines issued by the relevant professional body that auditors must follow during statutory audits.
 Key standards include SA 200 (Overall Objectives), SA 315 (Risk Assessment), SA 500 (Audit Evidence), SA 700 (Forming Opinion), and SA 705 (Modified Opinions).
 These ensure consistency and reliability across all statutory audits in India.

 A qualified opinion under SA 705 means the auditor found material misstatements or could not obtain sufficient evidence on specific matters, but these issues do not pervade the overall financial statements.
 The report states "except for" the identified matters.
 Other opinion types include unqualified (clean), adverse, and disclaimer of opinion under the same standard.

 Section 139 governs the appointment of auditors.
-It mandates every company to appoint an auditor at its first AGM for a 5-year term (individual CA) or 10-year term (CA firm).
+It mandates every company to appoint an auditor at its first AGM for a 5-year term (individual auditor) or 10-year term (audit firm).
 The company must file Form ADT-1 with the ROC within 15 days of the AGM, paying a government fee of ₹300.

 Section 143 defines the powers and duties of statutory auditors.
 It requires auditors to verify whether financial statements give a true and fair view, report on internal financial controls, and disclose fraud exceeding ₹1 crore to the Central Government within 60 days.
 Auditors must also verify compliance with applicable accounting standards during the audit process.

-Under Section 144 of the Companies Act, 2013, a statutory auditor cannot provide the following 7 services to the audited company: accounting and bookkeeping, internal audit, financial information systems design, actuarial services, investment advisory services, investment banking, and outsourced financial services.
+Under Section 144 of the Companies Act, 2013, a statutory auditor cannot provide the following 8 services to the audited company: accounting and bookkeeping, internal audit, financial information systems design, actuarial services, investment advisory services, investment banking, outsourced financial services, and management services.
 Violating Section 144 attracts penalties under Section 147 of the Act.

-Auditor rotation under Section 139(2) requires listed companies and prescribed class of companies to rotate auditors after a maximum tenure of 5 consecutive years for individual CAs or 10 consecutive years for CA firms.
+Auditor rotation under Section 139(2) requires listed companies and prescribed class of companies to rotate auditors after a maximum tenure of 5 consecutive years for individual auditors or 10 consecutive years for audit firms.
 A mandatory cooling-off period of 5 years applies before the same auditor or firm can be reappointed.

 A management letter is a confidential document issued by the statutory auditor to the company's board after completing the audit.
 It highlights internal control weaknesses, process inefficiencies, and compliance gaps identified during the audit.
 While not a mandatory regulatory filing, it provides actionable recommendations for improving financial systems and reducing future risks.